Rafz9Abz9/Essence/README.md

 ## Acknowledgements
 - Slack Community for the helpful materials.
-- Code Institute for their helpful materials.
+- Code Institute for their helpful materials and support.
 - My mentor Antonio Rodriguez for his advice and support.
+- Alan Bushell for his support and feedback.
+Speaking to him really calmed my nerves and made it mentally easier for me to complete this project.